puppetlabs/puppet-docs/source/puppet/pre4.0/reference/agent_upgrade.markdown

     /opt/puppetlabs/bin/puppet -tv

 * Ensure that Puppet will continue to run automatically.
-If you used a cron job to periodically run `puppet agent -t`, make sure you update the path to the binary; if you run puppet as a daemon, ensure it's set to start up on system boot:
+If you used a cron job to periodically run `puppet agent -t`, make sure you update the path to the binary; if you run puppet as a daemon, ensure it's set to start up on system boot.
+Here's a handy `puppet resource` command to do just that:

-   /opt/puppetlabs/bin/puppet resource
+   /opt/puppetlabs/bin/puppet resource service puppetagent ensure=running enabled=true

 ## Windows hosts